Everything You Need for a Great LinkedIn Skills Section

 To reorder your skills, simply click the pencil on your skills section on your profile to edit, and then click the three dots on the following screen.
 The drop down gives you the option to reorder, allowing you to click the lines to the right of any skill and simply drag them to anywhere in the list you’d like.

 Reordering your skills allows you to list your most relevant skills right away.
-This ability is also useful when making a career transition, as you can opt to make those transferable skills most prominent on your profile.
-You can even search for skills to brainstorm your next career move if you’re not quite ready to take that leap.
+This is also useful when making a career transition, as you can opt to make your transferable skills most prominent on your profile.

 LinkedIn makes this easy by allowing users to endorse their connections’ skills.
 Endorsements add to your credibility by confirming that people you’ve worked with have seen your skills in action and can verify that you have what it takes to call your skill a skill.